Shanawas: Background

 Shanawas was born at Thiruvananthapuram, as the son of Prem Nazir and his wife Habeeba Beevi.
-He has three sisters.
+He had three sisters.
 He had his primary education from Chirayakeezhu English Medium School, Montfort School, Yercaud and pursued master's degree in English literature from The New College, Chennai.
-He made his debut through Premageethangal, a Malayalam movie in 1981.
-He made his comeback through the 2011 Malayalam movie, China Town.
+He made his debut through Premageethangal, a Malayalam film in 1981.
+He made his comeback through the 2011 Malayalam film, China Town.

-Family
+Personal life and death

-Shanawas is settled in Malaysia.
-Shanawas's wife Ayisha beevi is the daughter of the eldest sister of Prem Nazir, Late Suleikha Beevi.
-The couple have two sons Shameer Khan and Ajith Khan.
-Shameer tried his luck in Malayalam movie Uppukandam Brothers Back in Action but was unsuccessful and is now working as a Manager and Vlogger in Malaysia.
+Shanawas was settled in Malaysia.
+Shanawas's wife Ayisha Beevi is the daughter of the eldest sister of Prem Nazir, Late Suleikha Beevi.
+The couple had two sons, Shameer Khan and Ajith Khan.
+Shameer tried his luck in the Malayalam movie Uppukandam Brothers Back in Action but was unsuccessful and is now working as a Manager and Vlogger in Malaysia.
 Ajith Khan is working in Australia.

+Shanawas died at a private hospital following prolonged health issues, on 4 August 2025, at the age of 71.